Albuca nelsonii N.E. Br. (=Ornithogalum nelsonii (N.E.Br.) J.C.Manning & Goldblatt)

 Growing Albuca nelsonii

-Albuca nelsonii is grown from offsets from the mother plant or from seed.
+Albuca nelsonii is grown from offsets from the mother plant or from seed sown in spring or early summer.
 A rich, well drained soil with high organic content made up of one part industrial sand to one part loam and one part compost is a good culture medium.
 Organic fertilizer may be added when necessary.
 With its strong root system and partially exposed bulbs the species grows well on rockeries and in pots or other containers.

 Caterpillars may attack the leaves.
 In the garden it is preferable not to spray with poisons as the birds will see to the biological control.
 In an enclosed system it may be necessary to spray as the caterpillars may destroy your plants totally.

 - Pooley, E. 1998.
-A field guide to wild flowers of KwaZulu-Natal and the Eastern Cape Region.
-Natal Flora Publication Trust, Durban.
+A field guide to wild flowers Kwazulu-Natal and the eastern region.
+Natal Flora Publications Trust, Durban.

 Plant Type: Bulb